The Human Truth Foundation

 Health:

 Belarus is a pretty unhealthy country.
-Belarus does better than average in its adolescent birth rate19 (but high for Europe), its food aid and health contributions and WHO compliance29 (but high for Europe), its fertility rate13 (but bad for Europe) and in its average life expectancy11 (but low for Europe).
-But, there's bad news too.
-Belarus does worse than average in its immunizations take-up30 (amongst the lowest in Europe) and in its alcohol consumption rate31.
-It sits amongst the bottom 20 when it comes to its suicide rate32 (amongst the worst in Europe).
-And finally, it is second-from-the-bottom when it comes to its smoking rate33.
+Belarus does better than average in terms of its adolescent birth rate19 (but bad for Europe), its food aid and health contributions and WHO compliance30 (but high for Europe), its fertility rate14 and in its average life expectancy11 (but low for Europe).
+Belarus does not succeed in everything, however.
+Belarus does worse than average when it comes to its immunizations take-up31 (one of the lowest in Europe) and in its alcohol consumption rate32.
+It sits amongst the bottom 20 in its suicide rate33 (amongst the highest in Europe).
+And finally, it is second-from-the-bottom when it comes to its smoking rate34.
 The prevalence of overweight adults has increased by 14% over the past 40 years.
 Life expectancy in Belarus improved by +4.3yrs in the 30 years from 1990, less than the global average of +7.9yrs.
+Belarus's peak fertility rate was 2.67 in 1960.

 Life Expectancy